 - Secured or mortgage debenture is secured by charge on some asset or set of assets.
-A trustee is appointed to hold the title on assets as they cannot be assigned to each and every debenture holder. - Naked or unsecured debenture is issued solely on the credibility of the issuer.

-Fixed rate debentures have fixed interest rate over the life of the debentures.
-Floating rate debentures have floating rate of interest which is dependent on some benchmark rate.
-Specific rate debentures are all other debentures with specified rate of interest which are just like a normal debenture.
+A trustee is appointed for holding the secured asset as the title cannot be assigned to every debenture holder. - Naked or unsecured debenture is issued solely on the credibility of the issuer. - Fixed rate debentures have fixed interest rate over the life of the debentures. - Floating rate debentures have floating rate of interest which is dependent on some benchmark rate. - Specific rate debentures are all other debentures with specified rate of interest which are just like a normal debenture.